 If you are interested, you can check with them at http://www.naturalinsectcontrol.com.
 We do not receive any commissions for this.
 We want to spread enthusiasm and encourage non-chemical pest control!
 They also have a mantis egg case and egg chamber combination.

 In this day and age of the internet, do a little digging.
 It’s worth it!

 Again, this depends on where you live and on your supplier.
 You can ask the supplier when they usually ship and if you can pre-order.

-You can order the egg cases and then store them somewhere cool and dark (again, in a container with air) and then bring them out to warm up, expecting them to hatch between 2-8 weeks from that point.
+You can order the egg cases, store them somewhere cool and dark (again, in a container with air), and then bring them out to warm up, expecting them to hatch between 2-8 weeks.